 Promoting Active Transportation: An Opportunity for Public Health

 With the growing rate of obesity, the high cost of gas and climate change, we must rethink and reshape our transportation systems and networks to promote active transportation, with public health practitioners playing a key role.
-The American Public Health Association and the National Partnership have partnered to produce a guide: Promoting Active Transportation: An Opportunity for Public Health.
+The American Public Health Association and the Safe Routes Partnership have partnered to produce a guide: Promoting Active Transportation: An Opportunity for Public Health.
 This primer is intended to give an introduction and orientation to as to why and how health should be considered in transportation planning and decision-making — in particular through active transportation — and the role that public health practitioners can play.

 Safe Routes to School and Traffic Pollution: Get Children Moving and Reduce Exposure to Unhealthy Air

-The National Partnership produced this air quality resource guide with Consulting for Health, Air, Nature, & a Greener Environment, LLC (CHANGE).
+The Safe Routes Partnership produced this air quality resource guide with Consulting for Health, Air, Nature, & a Greener Environment, LLC (CHANGE).
 It is our hope that this guide inspires practitioners around the country to pursue actions that reduce traffic pollution while also encouraging and enabling more children to safely walk and bicycle in cleaner air.
 This publication examines the following: the health impacts on children from exposure to traffic pollution; how Safe Routes to School programs can potentially impact children’s exposure to traffic pollution; and strategies and practice approaches that can mitigate exposure to traffic pollution.
 This publication was made possible through support from the Centers for Disease Control and Prevention and the American Public Health Association.

 Communities Putting Prevention to Work: Advancing Safe Routes to School at the County Level

 In 2009, 50 communities across the country were selected to participate in Communities Putting Prevention to Work , a stimulus-funded project that worked at the county-level to increase opportunities for healthy eating and active living through policy, systems and environmental changes.
 Many of these communities adopted Safe Routes to School as an overall strategy and spent the duration of the project pursuing opportunities to institutionalize policies, systems and environmental changes that would support walking and bicycling to school and in daily life.
-The efforts of five of these communities are highlighted in this report published by the Safe Routes to School National Partnership.
+The efforts of five of these communities are highlighted in this report published by the Safe Routes Partnership.

-Safe Routes to School State Network Project Final Report
+Safe Routes to School State Network Project Final Report, 200-2011: Phase II - Successes and Lessons Learned

-Safe Routes to School State Network Project Final Report, 2010-2011: Phase II - Successes and Lessons Learned includes policy successes, lessons learned and local success stories that were a result of policy changes led by the 20 state network coalitions.
+This report includes policy successes, lessons learned and local success stories that were a result of policy changes led by the 20 state network coalitions.
 Key policy wins from each of the 19 network states and the District of Columbia included improvements to state Safe Routes to School programs that increased award and obligation rates for local community grant recipients and lower-income communities, policies creating street-scale improvements for walking and bicycling, school siting and shared use agreements, supporting lower-income communities and improving personal safety.

 Safe Routes to School: Helping Communities Save Lives and Dollars